 The club recognizes that outside factors such as injuries, family or school commitments, and travel plans may conflict with tryouts.
-The club will always give players opportunities to make up a tryout by attending another age group/gender’s tryout.
+The club will always give players opportunities to tryout at a training session or camp.
 However, it is important for parents to understand that in order for a player to have the best possible evaluation, that player needs to attend all tryouts for his/her age group.
-It is the parent’s responsibility to check the tryout schedule and ensure that the player attends all tryouts, as well as contact the club if there is a conflict with any of the dates or times.
+It is the parent’s responsibility to check the tryout schedule and ensure that the player attends all tryouts, as well as contact the club at email@example.com if there is a conflict with any of the dates or times.

 Your main task is to sit back, and enjoy and support your child.
-You are also expected to get your child to and from practices and games on time, as well as communicate with your coach and team manager as needed.
+You are also expected to get your child to and from practices and games on time, as well as communicate with your coach as needed.

 We encourage you to attend all practices and games.
 We ask that you inform your coach of any conflicts.

 The number of teams fielded is dependent upon the number of players trying out as well as the number of players that register.
 The number of players on a team varies by age group.